pihnat/rpi-Candle/readme.md

 System requirements for running Candle:
 -------------------
 Candle runs well on a raspi4.
 It will also run on a raspi3 but quite sluggishly, a raspi4 is definitely preferred.
+This version of Candle communicates with an Arduino Uno running GRBL v1.1 firmware.

 Downloads:
 ----------
-This version of Candle is for use with GRBL v1.1 firmware on an Arduino Uno.
-If you want to just run Candle then download the following .zip file
+If you want to just use Candle on the raspi4 then download the following .zip file

 * [Candle_1.1.8.zip](https://github.com/pihnat/rpi-Candle/releases/download/v1.1/Candle_1.1.8_for_raspi4.zip)

 Click on the 'Wiki' link at the top of this page for full instructions on how to install and run it.
 Note that you do NOT need to install Qt5.
-Qt5 is only required if you are going to modify and re-compile the source code.
+However if you want to modify and re-compile the source code or run a different version of Candle then you will need to install Qt5.
 This is also explained in detail in the same Wiki.

 Candle's main window: